 The practice had equality and diversity and disability policies to support staff in understanding and meeting the needs of patients.
 The practice recognised the needs of different groups in the planning of its services.
 Several of the dentists working at the practice spoke different European languages.
-The practice is on street level and once inside the building was spacious and accessible to wheelchair users, prams and people with limited mobility.
+The practice had undertaken a disability discrimination audit in 2010 prior to the Equality Act which replaced the Disability Discrimination Act in 2010.
+The recommendations of the audit were carried out by the practice to ensure fair and equitable access for patients with disabilities.